Yorso/microspring3-cloud-eureka-lab4/README.md

 ##Lab 4 - Create a Spring Cloud Eureka Server and Client
 We will create several client applications that will work together to compose a sentence.
 The sentence will contain a subject, verb, article, adjective and noun such as “I saw a leaky boat” or “You have the reasonable book”.
 5 services will randomly generate the word components, and a 6th service will assemble them into a sentence.

-##Lab 4 - Create a Spring Cloud Eureka Server and Client

 **Part 1, create server**

 1. Create a new Spring Boot application.
 Name the project "lab-4-eureka-server”, and use this value for the Artifact.
 Use JAR packaging and the latest versions of Java.
 Use a version of Boot < 1.3.x.
 No need to select any dependencies.